radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/pages/21-features-and-roles/index.md

 ## General concepts

-Brainwave Access rights model is based on roles and features.
+Identity Analytics Access rights model is based on roles and features.

 The principle is that if a Page or a widget is not associated with any feature, then every user can see it and use it.
 On the other hand, if a widget is linked to a feature, then only the users that have this feature will be able to see it and use it.